Solvit08/JSON/README.md

  > add file - create new file - name: bug_report
  14. Make Commit changes (save) changes on the web interface.
  > create file
- 15. Modify the bug_report file on the web interface.json, add a bug report in JSON.
+ 15. Modify the bug_report.json file on the web interface, add a bug report in JSON.
  > edit this file
  > write bug report
  16. Make Commit changes (save) changes on the web interface.